angelkautsi/EMAIL-SENDER-APPLICATION/Documentation.md

 * Input email details (recipient, subject, message)
 * Send emails using Gmail SMTP
 * Receive real-time feedback (success or failure)
+* Be able to view recent emails from application

 This project demonstrates **network programming concepts** and **graphical user interface development**, integrating them into a complete, functional tool.